-Why is ADA Training Critical to Your Business?
+Why Is ADA Training Critical To Your Business?

 According to the U.S. Centers for Disease Control and Prevention (CDC), one in 4 U.S. adults has a documented disability.
 Consequently, alienating that population not only takes a massive toll on potential customers and sales but on your potential talent pool.
 Consequently, ADA training isn’t just about staying compliant.
-It’s a critical part of staying competitive, as well.
+It is a critical part of staying competitive, as well.

 If you don’t have a disability that impacts you at work, while shopping, or when using other public facilities, you may not realize how difficult it is for those who do to navigate successfully in the day-to-day world.
 But obstacles that seem minor can be insurmountable for someone with a disability, resulting in frustration, aggravation and a loss of valuable customers and employees for businesses.

 Yet, ADA compliance can seem nebulous for businesses.
 Reading through the actual ADA law passed in 1990 is an exercise in patience.
 Consequently, it’s hard to process the day-to-day benefits.
 What does it mean for you and your business?
 What does your ADA training need to cover for compliance and to ensure inclusion?
 Where do you start?

 A good place to start with ADA training is with a general overview of the ADA.
 In summary, the ADA is a civil rights law that prohibits discrimination for those with disabilities and ensures they have the same rights and opportunities as others.
 There are five titles, or areas, where the law applies, and one additional area:

 - Public Accommodations and Services Operated by Private Entities